 A System Restore Point is a snapshot of your computer’s system files and settings at a specific moment.
-It acts as a backup, allowing you to restore your system to a previous state if something goes wrong—such as a failed update, software installation issues, or system crashes.
-Creating a restore point is a precautionary step that helps protect your computer from unexpected errors.
-But what is a System Restore Point exactly?
-It’s essentially like having a backup of critical system settings saved.
+It acts as a backup.
+This allows you to restore your system to a previous state if something goes wrong.
+This includes issues like a failed update, software installation problems, or system crashes.

 Table of Contents

-Why Create a System Restore Point?
+Why Create System Restore Point?

 - Quick Fix for Registry Errors – Restoring to a previous point can undo accidental changes to system settings.

-How to Create a System Restore Point in Windows 10 & Windows 11
+We can create the System Restore Point in Windows 10 & Windows 11

 Step 1: Enable System Protection